What is Single Anastomosis Duodenal-Ileal Bypass?

 How long will the Results last?

-This will ensure they remain healthy and can maintain their weight loss results.
-Patients who utilize their support systems to the fullest are known to have the best results.
+Nonetheless, this will ensure they remain healthy and can maintain their weight loss results.
+Meanwhile, patients who utilize their support systems to the fullest are known to have the best results.

 When will I start seeing Results?

-Patients who have SADI surgery see dramatic results in the first 3 months.
-In addition to rapid weight loss, many patients have experienced their obesity-related health issues like type 2 diabetes going into remission, no longer requiring medication.
+Likewise, patients who have SADI surgery see dramatic results in the first 3 months.
+In addition to rapid weight loss, many patients have experienced obesity-related health issues like type 2 diabetes going into remission, and no longer requiring medication.

 Regardless, the amount of weight loss and associated timeline will be greatly influenced by the patient’s willingness to follow all postoperative dietary restrictions and exercise programs.
 Usually, 12 months after surgery patients have reached or are very close to their target weight.